-Steve Conklin, director of sales and marketing at JW Marriott Chicago, says teams provide a template for the hotel’s culinary team to work with, but that the hotel itself instills some ground rules to keep the athletes in check.
-This includes an alcohol ban and even a lockdown on (gasp) mini bars.
+Steve Conklin, director of sales and marketing at JW Marriott Chicago, says teams provide a run down for the hotel’s culinary team to work with, but that the hotel itself instills some ground rules to keep the athletes in check.
+One way is with an alcohol ban—and even a lockdown on (gasp) mini bars.
 “The hotel has to be committed [to the program],” says Conklin.
 “Once you understand that their needs are very consistent, you either do it or you don’t.
 There is no middle.”

 “Hockey is an endurance sport.
 For the Blackhawks that meant that their menu comprised high-quality carbohydrates, lean proteins, and nourishing vegetables,” says Shearer.
 “During the Hawks’ Cup run consistency was key; changing the preparations or ingredients could have a detrimental impact on performance as the players' bodies attuned to a certain diet.”
 Shearer noted menus that sourced local produce such as asparagus and salad greens, and beef from regional Niman Ranch farms in Illinois and Iowa, as well as seasonal fish like wild Alaskan halibut.
 (Certified sustainable, of course.)

 The Blackhawks even had their own secret recipe for a recovery and pregame drink, a magic potion that included an array of fruits, vegetables, and herbs.
 Suffice to say, it sounds like a recipe the Bruins would have loved to get their hands on following that triple-overtime stunner stolen by Chicago.